Looking for a few of the best companion plants to grow alongside your tomatoes this year?

 It is a vicious cycle that for tomatoes, can cause poor health and lead to low yields.
 But luckily, that is exactly where companion planting can step in and come to the rescue!

 As you will see below, there all all kinds of plants that can help benefit tomatoes.
 Most help with providing natural protection from pests.
-Meanwhile, others aid in defending against pests, all while actually improving the flavor of your tomatoes as well!
+Meanwhile, others aid in defending against pests, all while actually improving the flavor of your tomatoes as well.

-Marigolds are one of the best companion plants of all to grow in the garden.
+Marigolds are another incredible companion plant to grow in the garden.
 And that is especially true when growing near tomato pants!
 The pungent scent of marigolds does wonders for keeping an entire host of garden pests at bay, including nematodes, white flies and aphids.

 Nematodes can be terribly destructive to tomato plants.
 They can suck the life out of tomatoes as they feed off the plant’s roots in the soil.
 But marigolds can stop that issue quickly.
 Nematodes can’t stand the scent and chemical markers of marigolds.
 By planting just a few marigold plants among your tomato plants, you can eliminate the nematode issue entirely.